abhijit0/Sanjaya/README.md

 ## Conclusion and Future Work
 - Although results are not entirely accurate, they are semantically somehow closer to actual depiction of scenes
-- Teh Final Output is Audio and not the captions, captions are just for demo purpose.
-Work is in progress
+- The Final Output is Audio and not the captions, captions are just for demo purpose.
+Work is in progress.
 - Need to Improve the accuracy by further training and finetuning on different datasets and by improving the model.
 - Aim of the project was to formulate a general idea on how a video captioning bot can be built using already available Image captioning models for efficiency.
 - However, there is always room for improvement.
 I will be continously working on imrpoving the bot.
 I also welcome anyone interested to contribute to this project :)